 Internal dynamic plug-ins may be linked statically.
 This is achieved by passing configure the option --with-<plug-in name>-static.
 It is also possible to force all dynamic plug-ins to be linked statically with the option --with-all-static.
-This option is set by default on systems unsupporting native dynamic loading.
+This option is set by default on systems that do not support native dynamic loading.